microsoft/sql-server-language-extensions/language-extensions/python/README.md

 The Python extension version in this repository is compatible with SQL Server 2019 CU3 onwards.

-Note that the Python Extension released in the current repository works with Python 3.7.x.
+Note that the Python Extension released in the current repository works with Python 3.7.x - to use the released package, follow (this tutorial)[https://docs.microsoft.com/en-us/sql/machine-learning/install/custom-runtime-py?view=sql-server-ver15].
 For any other version of Python (3.6, 3.8, etc) you must modify and rebuild the Python Extension binaries using the following instructions.

 ## Building